borgbackup/borg/docs/quickstart.rst

 ``config`` file.
 A good starting point is ``2G``.

-If |project_name| runs out of disk space, it tries to free as much space as it can while aborting the current operation safely, which allows it to free more space by deleting/pruning archives.
+If |project_name| runs out of disk space, it tries to free as much space as it can while aborting the current operation safely, which allows the user to free more space by deleting/pruning archives.
 This mechanism is not bullet-proof in some circumstances [1]_.